Cleared Traditional

 Risk

 K242302 is an FDA 510(k) clearance for the RejuvaKnee™ Collagen Meniscus Implant.
-This device is classified as a Scaffold, Partial Medial Meniscal Defects Extending Into The Red/white Zone, Resorbable Bovine Collagen (Class II - Special Controls, product code OLC).
+Classified as Scaffold, Partial Medial Meniscal Defects Extending Into The Red/white Zone, Resorbable Bovine Collagen (product code OLC), Class II - Special Controls.

 Submitted by Collagen Matrix, Inc. (Oakland, US).
-The FDA issued a Cleared decision on October 2, 2024, 58 days after receiving the submission on August 5, 2024.
+The FDA issued a Cleared decision on October 2, 2024 after a review of 58 days - a notably fast clearance cycle.

 Submission Details